 Water Resource Impacted Entity at Risk

-1. 2.
-3. an Outstanding Resource Water as defined in Env-Wq 1700 waters designated as "natural" under the Rivers Management and Protection Act (RSA 483), and / or threaten human health and/or pose a threat to Federally listed threatened or endangered species?
+Do 1.
+2. 3. the pollutant(s) pose a threat to the viability of a potable water supply, an Outstanding Resource Water as defined in Env-Wq 1700 waters designated as "natural" under the Rivers Management and Protection Act (RSA 483), and / or a designated beach?
+Do the pollutant(s) 1. threaten human health and/or 2. pose a threat to Federally listed threatened or endangered species?
 Preliminary water resource based TMDL priority rank

 Yes Yes High

 No Yes High

 Yes No Medium

 No No Low